elileinkram/_feedstack_web/README.md

 Implement [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) to create a custom feed that shows you what you want.

-Upload your implementation of [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) to the app so that we can generate your feed.
+Upload your implementation of [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) to the app so that we can generate your new feed.

 If you need help uploading your code watch [this](https://j.gifs.com/K1pmOx.gif).